pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

     axs[index].set_xlabel("Age")
 ```

 The overall impression of this exploratory exercise is to cement the idea of complexity.
-There are many individual trajectories and unique journeys through time, but if we want to say something general about the phenomena of interest: parental alcoholism on child's alcohol usage we need to more than give up in the face of complexity.
+There are many individual trajectories and unique journeys through time, but if we want to say something general about the phenomena of interest: parental alcoholism on child's alcohol usage we need to do more than give up in the face of complexity.

 # Modelling Change over Time.

 We begin with a simple unconditional model where we model only the manner in which the individual's contribution to the final outcome.
+In other words this model is marked by the distinction that it contains no predictors.
+It serves to partition the sources of variation in the outcome, ascribing more or less aberrant behaviour to each individual in the degree that they move away from the grand mean.

 +++